 Some relevant data you can view are: Who the user is, the date and time an activity began, the duration of an activity, the application executable, website URL, title bar, and description of the activity.
 All of these details can be exported in spreadsheet form to Google Sheets or downloaded to a storage location of your choice.
 Display and review the data any way you like.

 If spreadsheets aren't your thing, consult the insights in easy-to-read reports in the ActivTrak app.
 In addition to the Activity Log, another super-helpful tool is the productivity report.
 There you can see how much of an employee's time is being spent on productive or unproductive activities.
 The best part is, you can sort and filter by user and date for every available report.
 You don't have to look at tons of information all at once.
 Check each employee's time worked, verify that the way they spend their time is relevant to their job responsibilities, and accurately compensate them for their daily efforts.

 ActivTrak is even useful for freelancers and contract workers.
 Managers expect detailed logs and ActivTrak collects all the details you need.
 As an example, let's say you are working on a blog post in WordPress.
 Filter the Activity Log to include only URLs with the post ID number.
 You not only see the total time spent, but you also see the date and times the work was done.

 You can export your entire computer activity from the activity log report, open it up in Google Sheets, and then sort and filter the data to only include the relevant activities.
 Remove personal activity data, and send a timesheet of just the application and website usage pertinent to the project you are being paid for.

 Time Tracking Software for the 21st Century

 Stop using ancient methods for tracking time!
-They may have worked back in the day when computers didn’t exist, but now computers play an integral part in the success of a business.
-Don’t leave the accuracy of your payroll up to unreliable timesheets.
-Entrust the validity of time cards to an automated time tracking system!
+They may have worked back in the day when computers didn't exist, but now computers play an integral part in the success of a business.
+Don't leave the accuracy of your payroll up to unreliable timesheets.
+Entrust the validity of time cards to a free automated time tracking system